kurtcunningham/kurtcunningham/_posts/2014-12-21-year-in-review.markdown

 The Chicago-based development shop was formed by three Starter Leauge alum - Tom, Scott and Brendan.
 All entrepreneurs at heart.
 Who have one goal: Grow businesses through the use of technology.

-I had been doing freelance work for about a year now, but this was the first time I got the opportunity to work with a full-stack development team.
+I had been doing freelance work for about a year now, but this was the first time I got the opportunity to work with a full-stack development team face-to-face.
 It was exciting and yet I was scared as hell.

-I say scared because one of the frist projects Tom approahced me to work on, Topstep Trader, he gave me a two week deadline.
-Not only did the deadline seem impossible for design work, I sold Tom on the fact that I could do the front-end development.
+I say scared because one of the frist projects Tom approahced me to work on, Topstep Trader, came with a two week deadline.
+Not only did the deadline seem impossible for design work; I sold Tom on the fact that I could do the front-end development.
 I may have over sold myself.
 Full disclousure the current site/app is no longer our design.
 That's a story for another time.

-Though, two-week sprints were nothing new to me; a two-week sprint for an entire application and marketing site seemed impossible.
-Additionally, I had to learn how to integrate static HTML/CSS into the Ruby on Rails application.
+Though two-week sprints were nothing new to me; a two-week sprint for an entire application and marketing site seemed impossible.
+Additionally, I had to learn how to integrate static HTML/CSS into a Ruby on Rails application.

 The takes aways from this project:
-  • Time boxing designs helps one focus on the most important details
+  • Time boxing designs help a designer to focus on the most important details
   • The best way to learn something is to dive in head first
   • Refactoring saves lives